Champagne Henri Giraud Price

 HENRI GIRAUD CUVÉE ESPRIT BRUT NATURE :

-This cuvée is the one that best represents the evolution of the estate.
+This cuvée esprit nature is the cuvée that best represents the evolution of the domain.
 The blend is composed of 70% Pinot Noir and 30% Chardonnay.
 It combines greed, happiness and balance.
-This is the spirit of the brand, whose goal is to produce the best possible product.
+This is the spirit of the Champagne brand, whose goal is to produce the best possible product.
 The house is open to everything: that is to say that it does not forbid itself anything.
 This cuvée comes from the hill of Reims.
 The wine is aged in vats and the fermentation is malolactic.
 The dosages include 6 to 12 grams per liter.
 In the mouth, it releases fruity and fresh flavors.
 It is served as an aperitif, but can also be taken with meals.

 HENRI GIRAUD CUVÉE BLANC DE CRAIE :